Course Catalog

 5 units

 Introduces students to the basic lexicon and grammatical structures of biblical Hebrew, with an emphasis on the development of a set of useful translation strategies.
-Throughout the course, students will be applying their emergent skills to translating a variety of biblical texts.
-(General Education Code(s): T4-Humanities and Arts.)
+Throughout the course, students apply their emergent skills to translating a variety of biblical texts.
+(General Education Code(s): ER.)

 5 units